antonio-paulino/sshclient/README.md

     flutter run
     ```

-## Usage
-To create a new SSH client, navigate to the 'Add Client' page and fill out the form with the client's username, password, host, port, and the command to execute.
-After the client is created, you can use it to execute the specified command.

 ## Contributing
 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
 Please see the 'Contributing' section in the documentation for more details on how to contribute.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.